 Defensible Space slows the spread of wildfire and creates a buffer zone to help firefighters and first responders safely defend your home.

-Making sure your home is ready for fire season is a year-round effort.
-Homes need many defenses for wildfire.
-A coupled strategy of a fire-resistant structure and defensible space is necessary.
-The key components are: design, materials, and frequent maintenance.
+Preparing your home for fire season is a year-round effort.
+Both a fire-resistant structure and defensible space are necessary.

 IMMEDIATE ZONE 0-5 FEET AROUND YOUR HOME